Beautiful Plants For Your Interior

-Potato blight It is an air bourne fungus type disease which attacks the foliage (and later the tubers) causing it to collapse.
+Potato blight is an airborne fungus-type disease which attacks the foliage (and later the tubers) causing it to collapse.
 It commonly occurs in wet, mild, and humid conditions and is difficult to manage.

-If this is a problem in your area it maybe you concentrate on early varieties of potatoes in your grow bags and look at the possibility of blight resistant seed potatoes (ask your supplier)
+If this is a problem in your area maybe you concentrate on early varieties of potatoes in your grow bags and look at the possibility of blight-resistant seed potatoes (ask your supplier).

 There is nothing more satisfying than growing and eating your own homegrown vegetables, and potatoes are one of the easiest vegetables to grow at home in a bag without the need for a large garden.

 Take your time, follow this step-by-step guide on ‘How to Grow Potatoes in a Bag’ and we are sure you will be enjoying your own home-grown potatoes soon.